 Eli Lilly Lifetime Achievement Award is presented to an individual who has made extraordinary contributions over an extended period of time to a) the field of history and/or b) the affairs of IHS.
 This award is named after philanthropist Eli Lilly, a lifelong leader of the Indiana Historical Society.

-Hubert Hawkins History Award is made annually to a local historian for his or her distinguished service and career in local history.
+Hubert Hawkins Local History Award is made annually to a local historian for his or her distinguished service and career in local history.
 Hubert Howard Hawkins was executive secretary of IHS and director of the Indiana Historical Bureau.
 He was instrumental in increasing membership through visits around the state and with the Indiana Junior Historical Society.

 Willard C. Heiss Family History/Genealogy Award is awarded to a family historian for his or her distinguished service and career in Indiana family history, helping genealogists discover connections between themselves and their ancestors through source material, family records, and well-documented stories.
 Presentation may include articles, books, use of materials, preservation, workshops and lectures, or it may include work in a library or archive, helping the public with questions about genealogy and family history over a long career.
 Willard C. Heiss was a preeminent authority on Indiana Quaker history and genealogy, and is credited with bringing order to the archives of Indianapolis.